 The Skills: Speed +2, Skill +2, Magic +2, Strength +2, Rally Skill, Rally Speed, Rally Magic, Rally Strength, Rally Luck

-The Why: Despite the fact that much of the Fire Emblem gaming community loves the Rally skills, I personally can’t stand them.
+The Why: Despite the fact that much of the Fire Emblem gaming community loves the Rally skills2Not to be confused with Rally Skill, which boosts your Skill stat., I personally can’t stand them.
 They waste an action for a promoted unit in exchange for +4 of one stat (with two notable exceptions).
 It’s rare that such a boost will turn the tide of a level or even one battle.
 You’re better suited to having other skills.
 If you must have a Rally skill, there’s better options than the five in this group.
 As for the +2 stat boosts, you’re generally not using them deep into the game.
 If you must though, use the survival boosts rather than offensive ones.

 Tier 8: What You’re Probably Replacing Second

 The Skills: Odd Rhythm, Even Rhythm, Underdog, Beastbane, Tantivity, Focus, Defense +2, Resistance +2, Rally Defense, Rally Resistance

 The Why: The Defense and Resistance skills for Rally and stat boosts are slightly better than those in tier 9 for survivability, so they get the bump to tier 8.
 Odd and Even Rhythm only work 50% of the time, which limit these otherwise average skills.
 Similarly, Focus and Tantivity are limited by the fact that your unit has to be all alone to gain benefits from them, which isn’t a common play style for Awakening.
 Underdog is a useful skill for Donnel and Donnel alone, but it pales in comparison to his other skill options.
 Beastbane is handicapped both by the plethora of other units and weapons that deal with mounted units, as well as the fact that taguels are just awful as a class.